ichbinallen/job_mining/README.md

 3) Download the page as HTML
 4) Extract the 10 Job postings from this HTML
 5) Print out the linkid, webaddress, jobtitle, and companyname

+page.html is a sample html file for testing.
+This is from an Indeed querry for Data Scientist, St Paul MN